Shaiyraa/Shaiyraa/README.md

 ## Hi there 👋
+My name is Karina, but I also go by Shaiyra or Atea.
+My passions are equine color genetics and writing useless discord bots!
 <!--
 **Shaiyraa/Shaiyraa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.